-On behalf of the members of the Salem State University Police Department, thank you for your interest in our Annual Security Report and Fire Safety Report.
-We publish this report because it contains valuable information for our campus community and in order to comply with the essential provisions of the federal Crime Awareness and Campus Security Act of 1990 and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998.
+This report is a crucial component of our commitment to campus security and provides an overview of the measures we have implemented to ensure a secure environment.
+Your awareness and understanding of these safety measures are vital in promoting a secure campus environment.
+This report is published to comply with the federal Crime Awareness and Campus Security Act of 1990 and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998.
 Additionally, this report contains information demonstrating compliance with the 2013 reauthorization of the Violence Against Women Act (VAWA), which incorporates the Campus Sexual Violence Elimination Act (SaVe Act).